Iowa Hawkeyes football: 1960s and 70s

 Evashevski's departure from the sidelines began a two-decade downturn in Iowa's fortunes.
 Jerry Burns coached from 1961 though 1965.
 He had a 16–27–2 record.
 His first team finished 5–4, which would be Iowa's last winning record for 20 years.
 Ray Nagel followed from 1966 to 1970 with a 16–32–2 record.
-Consecutive 5–5 records in 1968 and 1969 would be the Hawks' only non-losing records from 1961 to 1980.
+A 3-3-2 record in 1963 and consecutive 5–5 records in 1968 and 1969 would be the Hawks' only non-losing records from 1962 to 1980.
 Frank Lauterbur followed, coaching from 1971 to 1973 with a 4–28–1 record, with a 0–11 record in 1973.
 Bob Commings coached the Hawkeyes from 1974 to 1978.
 His record was 18 wins and 37 losses.

 Hayden Fry era (1979–1998)

 Hall of Fame coach Hayden Fry was hired after the 1978 season to reverse Iowa's fortunes.
 Considering the awful state of the program upon his arrival, Fry didn't take long to return the Hawkeyes to respectability.
 In his third year, Fry led the Hawkeyes to their first winning season in 21 years, a share of the Big Ten title, and a berth in the Rose Bowl–only the third bowl appearance in school history.
 He had vowed to resign if he didn't get the Hawkeyes to a bowl within four years.

 Fry would go on to lead the Hawkeyes to three Big Ten titles (one outright, two shared) and 14 bowl games (including two more Rose Bowls in 1986 and 1991).
 His best team was the 1985 unit, which won a then school-record 10 games and garnered Iowa's first outright Big Ten title in 27 years.
 That team spent most of October ranked No. 1 in both major polls, the highest they had been ranked that far into the season in two decades.
-Among the legacies that Fry left behind is the now iconic Tiger Hawk logo and a widely reviled pink visitors locker room (better to “calm” the opponents).
+Among the legacies that Fry left behind is the now iconic Tiger Hawk logo and a widely reviled pink visitors' locker room (better to "calm" the opponents).
 Fry retired in 1998, turning the program over to his former assistant Kirk Ferentz.